Start 2026 at an Advantage in the Food Industry—attend PACK EXPO East!

 A good place to start is to develop a program that incorporates the current regulatory requirements.
 For most products regulated by the U.S. Food and Drug Administration (FDA), these regulations are outlined in the FSMA rules.
 For products regulated under the U.S. Department of Agriculture (USDA), HACCP rules apply.
 These food safety requirements must be developed satisfying the minimal rules.
 In practice, many consumer packaged goods (CPG) companies go well beyond these minimal requirements in their programs.
 Unfortunately, some CPGs might mistakenly believe their food safety program starts at the loading dock and ends at the shipping bay.

-The FDA generally looks at food safety from “farm to fork” and, therefore, it seems appropriate to develop a total program using that same lens.
-In light of this broad scope, CPGs should consider where all their ingredients and packaging materials come from (even including local water as an ingredient), who their consumer is, and every step of production within the supply chain.
+The FDA generally looks at food safety from “farm to fork,” so it is appropriate to develop a total program using that same lens.
+CPGs should consider where all their ingredients and packaging materials come from (even where their local water comes from), who their consumers are, and every step of production within the supply chain.